xavdid-stripe/python-events-prototype/README.md

 Please:

 1. Swap `parse_event_v1()` to `parse_event_v2()`.
+2. Remove manual `cast` calls.
-2. Resolve any type errors.
+3. Resolve any type errors.
-3. Resolve any runtime errors.
+4. Resolve any runtime errors.
-4. Add a new handler branch for the `movie.started` event.
-It should print the user's rating and the movie' title.
+5. Add a new handler branch for the `movie.completed` event.
+It should print the user's rating and the movie's title.
 Bear in mind that some data is on the event itself while other data is on the related object.

 ## Part 2